bwdmonkey/FreeEyeOut/README.md

 ```
 cd /spiders
 ```
-4. Edit the "FreeShittyEyeOut.py" and edit the start_urls for your use.
+4. Edit the "FreeShittyEyeOut.py", the type of seats, and the start_urls for your use.
 5. Run the script using the following script.
 ```
 while true; clear && printf '\e[3J'; date; do scrapy runspider FreeShittyEyeOut.py -s LOG_ENABLED=False; sleep <seconds>; done
 ```
+Note: If you can edit the last line into Windows/Linux equivalent, please let me know. :)